 Consider a future-directed timelike curve $\gamma:[0,1]\to M$, $\gamma(\lambda)=(t(\lambda),x(\lambda))$, connecting two events with fixed spatial endpoints $x(0)=x_0$, $x(1)=x_1$.
 We regard the coordinate $t$ as the time measured by the stationary observers whose worldlines are the integral curves of $K$.
 The arrival time of $\gamma$ is

 In order to obtain a well-posed variational problem, we must impose a normalization condition on $\gamma$.
-Two natural choices are: \begin{enumerate} \item[(a)] \textit{Proper-time parametrization}: $g(\dot{\gamma},\dot{\gamma})=-1$. \item[(b)] \textit{Fixed energy}: $E:=-g(K,\dot{\gamma})$ is prescribed. \end{enumerate} Both conditions lead, after algebraic manipulation, to a Finsler-type length functional on the spatial manifold $N$.
+Two natural choices are: \begin{enumerate} \item[(a)] \textit{Proper-time parametrization}: $g(\dot{\gamma},\dot{\gamma})=-1$. \item[(b)] \textit{Fixed energy}: $E:=-g(K,\dot{\gamma})$ is prescribed. \end{enumerate} Both conditions lead, after algebraic manipulation, to reduced spatial Lagrangians for the arrival-time functional on $N$.